billyjean7293/ProjectII/README.md

 # ProjectII
-// This project isfor Programming course
+// This project is for Programming course
 // a creatation of a basic scientific calculator